Our driving emphasis is on fluent, accurate and culturally sensitive communication.

 Knowing the Arabic alphabet in advance is not necessary.
 “Conversational” Arabic differs significantly from Classical or Modern Standard Arabic (MSA) and can almost be regarded as a separate language.
 Conversational Arabic is an unwritten language.
 MSA is the only acceptable written representation of Arabic and it is not flexible in vocabulary or spelling, so when it differs from conversational Arabic, it is not a good medium to represent spoken words.
 With few exceptions, we use a western script/transliteration to represent the words in spoken Arabic and teach the Arabic script when we introduce reading and writing MSA.

 New students are placed in the first level of the program.
 Students who studied Arabic previously may seek advance placement only to level 2.
-To qualify, they must take three tests in advance:
+To qualify, they must first complete admission including payment of the required non-refundable pre-registration fee of 100 JOD.
+After that, three tests will have to be taken and passed in order to qualify.
+The tests are:

 - Placement test